 Source: Refinitiv, as at 30.6.20 with income reinvested

 Past performance is not a reliable indicator of future returns.
 When investing in overseas markets, changes in currency exchange rates may affect the value of your investment.

-One of the good things to have come out of the corona-crisis, and the enforced working from home arrangements forced on companies like Fidelity, is a general increase in the sharing of ideas between isolated groups of investors and analysts.
 The views in this report are derived from a variety of sources within and outside Fidelity International.
 They are based on the house view of the Fidelity investment team, overseen by Paras Anand, Anna Stupnytska and Wen-Wen Lindroth.
 However, the report is written for a UK personal investing audience and the ideas are explicitly linked to the Select 50 list of our preferred funds.
 We consider this to be the best way for our investors to implement the ideas discussed in the Outlook.
-I would like to thank, in particular: Jeremy Osborne, investment director in Tokyo; Leigh Himsworth, portfolio manager; Ayesha Akbar, portfolio manager; Bill McQuaker, senior adviser; Neil Cable, head of real estate; Andrea Ianelli, fixed income investment director; and Natalie Briggs, Europe investment director.
+I would like to thank, in particular: Jeremy Osborne, investment director in Tokyo; Gary Monaghan, investment director in Hong Kong; Leigh Himsworth, portfolio manager; Ayesha Akbar, portfolio manager; Jeremy Podger, portfolio manager; Neil Cable, head of real estate; Andrea Ianelli, fixed income investment director; Kasia Kiladis, US investment director; Rebecca McVittie, emerging markets investment director; and Natalie Briggs, Europe investment director.